 A deliciously different

-Foodservice leader Chick-fil-A (CFA) approached Miller Zell and partners ai3 and Selser Schaeffer to collaborate on evolving the look of its Truett’s Chick-fil-A eateries.
+Foodservice leader Chick-fil-A approached Miller Zell and partners ai3 and Selser Schaeffer to collaborate on evolving the look of its Truett’s Chick-fil-A eateries.
 The assignment had one design imperative: maintain the concept’s authentic connection to the iconic founder of Chick-fil-A, S. Truett Cathy.

 ““ … one design imperative: maintain the concept’s authentic connection to the iconic founder of Chick-fil-A, S. Truett Cathy.””

 Together the partners created an aesthetic both familiar and forward-thinking—in keeping with the legacy of S. Truett Cathy—by melding family and brand lore with modern, technological and design elements.
 Miller Zell’s process began with store tours, brand immersion and research.
-After designing, manufacturing and installing the new elements, our team continued to work with CFA and its partners to evaluate and measure the redesign’s impact.
+After designing, manufacturing and installing the new elements, our team continued to work with Chick-fil-A and its partners to evaluate and measure the redesign’s impact.

 All images courtesy of Mileshko Creative Imaging